fedbiomed/fedbiomed/docs/developer/development-environment.md

 Using virtual environments will allow you to isolate your Fed-BioMed development environment from your other projects.
 There, you have of course several options.
 You can use build-in python `venv` or `conda` or any other compatible Python virtual environment tools.

-While `conda` allows also installing a specified Python version, `venv` requires that the Python, and Pip is already installed.
-Therefore, if `conda` is used using another tools like `pyenv` is not required to be installed and used to manage Python versions.
-However, if `venv` is preferred, then, using tools `pyenv` to install required Python version is recommended.
+While `conda` also allows installing a specified Python version, `venv` requires that Python and Pip are already installed.
+Therefore, if `conda` is used, additional tools like `pyenv` are not necessary for managing Python versions.
+However, if `venv` is preferred, using tools like `pyenv` to install the required Python version is recommended.

 #### Case: venv